Yahya Jammeh: 2014 coup attempt

+However, with the gunmen failing to consolidate control, the coup failed.
+Jammeh returned to Gambia the following day.

 2016 election, crisis and ECOWAS intervention

 Ahead of the 2016 presidential election a number of opposition members, including United Democratic Party leader Ousainou Darboe, were sentenced to three years in jail for staging pro-democracy protests.
 In a public address, Jammeh called members of the opposition "opportunistic people supported by the West," adding that "I will bow to only Allah and my mother.
 I will never tolerate opposition to destabilize this country."
 The election itself took place on 1 December 2016 and, in a surprise result, Jammeh was defeated by Adama Barrow leading a coalition of opposition parties.
 At first, Jammeh stated that he would not contest the result.

 Although Jammeh initially conceded defeat, on 9 December 2016 he rejected the result citing "unacceptable abnormalities".
 He subsequently announced that he had annulled the result, pending a new vote.
 He then filed a petition with the Supreme Court of the Gambia to contest the result.
 The court began hearing the case on 21 December.
-ECOWAS warned on 23 December that it would militarily intervene to uphold the results of the election if Jammeh didn't resign by 19 January.
+The Economic Community of West African States (ECOWAS) warned on 23 December that it would militarily intervene to uphold the results of the election if Jammeh didn't resign by 19 January.
 Jammeh appointed six new judges to the Supreme Court, having sacked all but one in 2015.
 The hearing was to be heard on 10 January, but was delayed until May.
 Jammeh stated that he would only relinquish the presidency if the court upheld the election result.